-Each OSHA Area Office in states under federal jurisdiction has a Compliance Assistance Specialist.
+Each OSHA Area Office in states under federal jurisdiction has a Compliance Assistance Specialist (CAS).
 These staffers respond to requests for help from a variety of groups, including small businesses.
 CAS's put on seminars and workshops for small businesses and other groups.
 They promote OSHA's cooperative programs, OSHA's training resources, and the OSHA web site.
-To read more about Compliance Assistance Specialists and find a directory of CAS's in your area, click here.

 OSHA offers cooperative programs under which businesses, labor groups, and other organizations can work cooperatively with the Agency to help prevent fatalities, injuries, and illnesses in the workplace.
 For help on deciding which cooperative programs are right for you, see Find a Cooperative Program.
 If you are located in a State with an OSHA-approved State Plan, please contact your state agency for information about cooperative programs.
 All States with OSHA-approved programs have their own cooperative programs.